 Drive-in, family-friendly movies screened under the stars.
 Limited spaces are available and you must register in advance.
 Free.

-These annual outdoor movies series are canceled or have not announced a schedule for 2020.
+These annual outdoor movies series have not announced a schedule for 2021.
+Check back for updates later in the spring.

 Rosslyn Cinema (Outdoor Movie Festival), Gateway Park, Arlington